-You’ve already started your business with creating great content and delivering it to your dedicated following… Good job!
+You’ve already started your business by creating great content and delivering it to your dedicated following Good job!
 You’re done.

 Here you will find the best plan to get a higher domain authority, increased traffic and conversion rates to your site, along with improved brand visibility in the simplest and most effective way possible!

 Step 1: Define Your Marketing Mission & Goals

 First, you need to know where to start, and there’s no better way than by determining your objective.
 This will allow you to determine the type of content to cover and help you strategize most effectively.
 For starters, no plan ever worked where you tried to cover all bases; in fact, your goal should be to narrow down your target in order to develop the best strategy.

 A great way of doing this is by creating a content marketing mission statement that addresses: your target audience, the content you decide to use for reaching out to them, and the value they will get by following you.

 Once you figure that out, you can work on setting your goals.
 Here are some examples:

 - Improve revenue through generating sales with high-quality leads.

 - Gaining influence and authority by driving more traffic to your site, resulting in better SEO.